arbazaga/CVT/README.md

 ### Future Enhancements

 - Support for CSV input files
-- Integrate with Amazon Seller Central to pull ASIN list and expected values
+- Integration with Amazon Seller Central, Vendor Central to pull ASIN list and expected values
-- Expand to other data sources like Walmart, Target, etc.
+- Expansion to other data sources like Walmart, Target, etc.